Is Psilocybin Legal?

 Can You Get Psilocybin in Europe?

+Where is psilocybin legal in Europe?
 Like various US states, there are several European countries where psilocybin has been decriminalized.
 These include:

 - Czech Republic